kzys/blog/en/content/post/2019/more-open-work.md

 First, I've been building some proprietary applications atop of open source software and not giving back much.
 The entire industry is kind of doing that for years, and I'm not a big fan of that.

 Second, I want to have something that I can point and say "this is my work".
-I probably can become a good software developer by doing what I've been doing, but I cannot become a great software developer.
+I probably can become a good software developer by doing what I've been doing, but I cannot become a great one.
 Great like Matz, Tim Bray or Mike Bostock.

 Squeezing them into my spare time didn't work.
 So, I need to try something different.